meenakshighosal/contoso-creative-writer/Labs/Instructions/exercise3.md

    ![](../media/ex2img7.png)

-1. Once you navigate to your application, you'll be seeing a interface similar to this.
+1. Once you navigate to your application, you will be seeing a interface similar to this.

    ![](../media/ex2img6.png)